ryansolid/dom-expressions/README.md

 These symbols should reference an observable API with the following functionality:

-### wrap(fn) : void
+### computed(fn) : void

-This is called around all expressions.
-This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
+This is used to wrap all expressions in computations.
 Your wrap method is expected to call fn with the previously evaluated value if the arity is 1 to allow for reducing computations.

 ### root(fn) : any